zckyachmd/amerta-coffee-web/README.md

-# Kopi Amerta Web
+# Amerta Coffee Web

-Welcome to **Kopi Amerta Web**, the frontend for **Kopi Amerta**, your premium Indonesian coffee online store.
+Welcome to **Amerta Coffee Web**, the frontend for **Amerta Coffee**, your premium Indonesian coffee online store.
 This is a React-based application built with TypeScript and bundled using Vite for fast and optimized development.

 ## Features